jhschiff/jhschiff/README.md

 # Hi there, I'm Jordan 👋

-- 💻 I’m a Full Stack Software Engineer
+- 💻 I’m a Full Stack Software Engineer at BNY
 - 🌱 I’m currently exploring new roles in NYC
 - 🔭 I’m learning more about Vue, Next.js, and cloud platforms
 - 💬 Ask me about ANYTHING from building scalable web apps to hypothetical NBA trades